AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 ### Iterating

 Iterating is a process of going through all the rows (?).
-You can [access](#accessing_rows) (?) them one by one by one, but AnyChart offers an easier and faster out-of-the-box solution.
+You can access them one by one by one, but AnyChart offers an easier and faster out-of-the-box solution.

-To iterate over a data set (?), obtain the {api:anychart.data.Iterator}anychart.data.Iterator{api} object by calling the {api:anychart.data.View#getIterator}getIterator(){api} method.
+To iterate over a data set, obtain the {api:anychart.data.Iterator}anychart.data.Iterator{api} object by calling the {api:anychart.data.View#getIterator}getIterator(){api} method.
 Then us the methods of the iterator:

 * {api:anychart.data.Iterator#advance}advance(){api} – advances the iterator to the next row
 * {api:anychart.data.Iterator#get}get(){api} – returns the value of the current row in a given field